 Networking doesn’t stop when you become a parent.
 In fact its power becomes even more important.
 Parental Choice asked Louise Websiter, founder of Beyondtheschoolrun, for her views on networking:

 “Sometimes I think we underestimate the power of our networks and yet when becoming a parent there is never a more important time to recognize them.
-Throughout last month on Beyondtheschoolrun.com, the website I established to inspire, engage and connect parents with their skills in the hours available to them, we have been exploring networks – the potential for them to empower you and also the potential for them to drain you.
+Throughout Beyondtheschoolrun.com, the website I established to inspire, engage and connect parents with their skills in the hours available to them, we have explored networks – the potential for them to empower you and also the potential for them to drain you.

 What I’ve realised is that once you are a parent I think our networks divide into 3 – friendships, school gates and work.